Kenton Sewer Repair Project Construction Update: March 23, 2015

 Below is the anticipated construction schedule for the next two weeks.
 This schedule is subject to change due to a variety of factors, including underground conditions, weather, subcontractor schedules and availability of materials.
 As the contractor completes construction on each street, work crews apply a temporary asphalt patch.
 They will return at a later date to apply permanent paving.

-- Timing tentative – Final paving on N Kilpatrick (between Brandon and Delaware)
+Timing tentative – Final paving on N Schofield (between Brandon and Delaware) – please be aware of no parking signs.

 The city's contractor is using a combination of open trench construction, cured-in-place-pipe lining, and pipe bursting.
 Go to www.portlandoregon.gov/bes/64780 for more information about sewer construction methods.